Customise Existing Terraform Templates

 • outputs.tf will contain the output definitions for your module.
 Module outputs are made available to the configuration using the module, so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration.

-• providers.tf allow terraform to interact with cloud providers,SAAS providers.
-In this sample-aws our provider is aws.
+• providers.tf allows the terraform to interact with cloud providers and SAAS providers.
+In this sample-aws our provider is AWS.

-• variables.tf will contain the variable definitions for your module.
+• variables.tf contains the variable definitions for your module.
 When your module is used by others, the variables will be configured as arguments in the module block.
 Since all Terraform values must be defined, any variables that are not given a default value will become required arguments.
 Variables with default values can also be provided as module arguments, overriding the default value.

-• To setup the DIGIT infra we made changes in variables.tf.
-Open variables.tf in visual studio using the below code.
+• To set up the DIGIT infra we made changes in variables.tf.
+Open variables.tf in Visual Studio using the below code.

 $ code DIGIT-DevOps/tree/release/infra-as-code/terraform/sample-aws/variables.tf